NATIONAL DOLLAR DAY

 Interestingly, the dollar bill in our pockets today hasn’t been changed for more than 50 years.
 While the $5, $10, $20, and $50 earned redesigns in recent years, the single remains unchanged.
 Due to counterfeiting, redesigns keep the larger currencies ahead of counterfeiters.
 However, the single doesn’t face attention the more significant notes see.

 Speaking of conspiracy theories, the pyramid on the back fuels a few.
 It’s part of the Great Seal of the United States.
 However, the truth of the pyramid represents several things.
 You’ll find 13 steps on the pyramid equaling the 13 original colonies.
 The unfinished top represents a young country growing and expanding.
-Finally, the Eye of Providence with the Latin motto Annuit Coeptis, which means, “It is favorable to our undertakings.”
+Finally, the Eye of Providence includes the Latin motto Annuit Coeptis, which means, “It is favorable to our undertakings.”

 The number 13 is represented on the dollar bill in several places.
 Do you know where else?